mlatu-lang/mlatu/README.md

 You will need to have `nimble` installed to contribute to Mlatu (other than documentation changes).
 You can download both `nimble` and `nim` [here](https://nim-lang.org/install.html).

-You will also need sdl2 bindings available on your system.
+You will also need sdl2 bindings available on your system if you want to use the GUI.
 Follow [these instructions](https://github.com/nim-lang/sdl2#pre-requisites) to install sdl2 if you don't have it already.

-To build, run `nimble build`.
+To build with the SDL backend, run `nimble build`.
+To build with the terminal backend, run `nimble -d:TermBackend build`.
-To build and start the repl, run `nimble run`.
+To build and start the GUI repl, run `nimble run`.
+To build and start the TUI repl, run `nimble -d:TermBackend build`.
-To install mlatu into your $PATH, run `nimble install`.
+To install the GUI mlatu into your $PATH, run `nimble install`.
+To install the TUI mlatu into your $PATH, run `nimble -d:TermBackend install`.

 ## Contributing